 Step 2 Rolling out and cutting

-Place 1/2 of the dough onto a floured counter (on parchment), gently flatten and place the dough someplace cold to firm up.
+Place 1/2 of the dough onto a floured counter (on parchment), gently flatten and refrigerate for 30 minutes.

 Repeat with the second remaining dough.

-place a small amount of flour near the area you are working and dip the cooking cutter into the flour periodically before cutting out shapes (to avoid sticking).
-Cut out several shapes and gently place onto a sheet pan lined with parchment paper.
+Dip the cookie cutter into flour periodically before cutting out shapes (to avoid sticking).
+Cut out shapes and gently place onto a sheet pan lined with parchment paper.
 If the dough begins to stick, place in a cool spot and continue when the dough is firm.

 Bake in a preheated oven at 350°F for about 8--10 minutes, when the cookies have puffed a bit and you can see the surface is no longer wet and sticky.